Location: Fall River, MA Category: Professional Posted On: Wed Apr 29 2020 Job Description:

 REPORTS TO: Director of Athletics and Recreation

-STATEMENT OF DUTIES: The Head Coach - Men's and Women's Cross Country and Women's Outdoor Track and Field is responsible for administration of all phases of an NJCAA Division III cross country and track and field program, including but not limited to recruiting student-athletes, organizing and training athletes for successful competition, monitoring and supporting the academic success of the student-athletes, and planning and conducting pre- and post-season conditioning programs.
+STATEMENT OF DUTIES: The Head Coach - Men's and Women's Cross Country and Women's Outdoor Track and Field is responsible for administration of all phases of an NJCAA Division III cross country and track and field program, including but not limited to recruiting student-athletes, organizing and training athletes for successful competition, monitoring and supporting the academic success of the student-athletes, completing related administrative duties, and planning and conducting pre- and post-season conditioning programs.
 This is a professional head coaching position; therefore, all of the duties of the position must be conducted in adherence with the policies, rules, and regulations of the NJCAA, Region XXI, other state, local, and federal obligations, and Bristol Community College.

 ESSENTIAL FUNCTIONS, DUTIES, AND RESPONSIBILITIES:

 Meet designated roster goals established in collaboration with the Director of Athletics and Recreation.

 Collaborate with the department's Athletics Recruiter to identify and guide prospective students through the enrollment process.

 Report information on prospective student-athlete interest to the Athletics Recruiter.

 Establish a comprehensive list of prospective student-athletes through the development of relationships with high school cross country and track and field coaches.